 Complete Guide to Solventless/Non-solvent Cannabis Concentrates

 Nowadays more and more people are being made aware of the benefits of consuming cannabis resin extracts or concentrates, they are more efficient, with higher purity and potency, they have better flavour and give relief more quickly than smoking or vaping flowers.
-Indeed, in California, cannabis flowers currently make up just over half of the market (55% in the 2nd quarter of 2017.), with extracts making up the remaining 45%, and according to figures from Colorado, another beacon of legalisation in the US, the concentrate market is growing at an astounding rate, with sales increasing by 125% from 2015 to 2016, compared to an 11% rise in flower sales and an 53% rise in edibles.
+Indeed, in California, cannabis flowers currently make up just over half of the market (55% in the 2nd quarter of 2017.), with extracts making up the remaining 45%, and according to figures from Colorado, another beacon of legalisation in the US, the concentrate market is growing at an astounding rate, with sales increasing by 125% from 2015 to 2016, compared to an 11% rise in flower sales and a 53% rise in edibles.

 Solvent, Non-solvent, Solventless and Solvent-free.
-What?s the difference?
+What's the difference?

 These terms are increasingly common to see in the menu in dispensaries or cannabis clubs, but they can cause some confusion, so let?s examine the real meaning behind them within the context of the cannabis world.
-Solvent extracts are those that are carried out using a (generally hydrocarbon like purified butane gas) solvent to dissolve the active ingredients and separate them from the plant material.
+Solvent extracts are those that are carried out using a (usually a hydrocarbon like purified butane gas) solvent to dissolve the active ingredients and separate them from the plant material.
 Solventless or non-solvent is a label applied to products that have been extracted mechanically, without the use of solvents.
 Now, here?s where it can get a bit confusing?
 Solvent-free is a term used to describe products that were originally extracted with a solvent but later distilled in a laboratory to remove any trace of solvent residue.
 So they started as solvent extracts but now are 100% free of any residual solvents, as opposed to a well-purged BHO which will always contain a certain, however minuscule, amount of solvent.

 Solventless or Non-solvent Concentrates

 These are extracts or concentrates produced without the use of a solvent, sometimes referred to as mechanical extractions, including hash, dry sift, bubble hash and rosin.
-Many smokers and dabbers prefer to consume extracts for health reasons (especially those using medical cannabis), as opposed to solvent-based extracts, there?s no risk of inhaling any residue of potentially harmful solvents if the product isn?t properly purged.
+Many smokers and dabbers prefer to consume extracts for health reasons (especially those using medical cannabis), as opposed to solvent-based extracts, there?s no risk of inhaling any residue of potentially harmful solvents if the product isn't properly purged.
 Solventless extractions have the added benefit of being almost completely safe to carry out at home, with no risk of burning or explosion from using flammable solvents and no need to invest in expensive equipment.
 While solvent extracts boast a higher purity overall, with quality material, skill and patience it?s possible to achieve similar, or even better quality results using non-solvent techniques.
 (Although yields at this higher quality tend to be much lower than for example BHO, solventless devotees are undeterred and more than willing to take this loss in exchange for consuming clean, natural concentrates.)

-When we talk of hash, we?re usually referring to dark block resin imported from hash-producing countries like Morocco, Lebanon, Pakistan and Afghanistan.
+When we talk of hash, we're usually referring to dark block resin imported from hash-producing countries like Morocco, Lebanon, Pakistan and Afghanistan.
 Hash has a very long history and is produced in large quantities using traditional methods that vary according to the country, but often involve drying plants in full sun and vigorous beating over fine screens to collect the resin heads.
 These are then heat-pressed into blocks for export.
 Quality can vary wildly, with the very finest blonde hashish commanding high prices in the coffee shops of Amsterdam.
-Most of what is produced, however is of medium to low quality, has a very low THC content, from 6-17%, some CBD and very low terpene levels, with a typically generic and degraded terpene profile and containing much contamination in the form of plant matter as a result of the lively bashing the flowers receive as the farmers try to shake all the resin off the plants.
+Most of what is produced, however, is of medium to low quality, has a very low THC content, from 6-17%, some CBD and very low terpene levels, with a typically generic and degraded terpene profile and containing much contamination in the form of plant matter as a result of the lively bashing the flowers receive as the farmers try to shake all the resin off the plants.

-In the worst cases, import hash has been found to contain such adulterants as henna, shoe polish, rubber, beeswax, animal dung and pine resin, among other unsavoury substances added to increase bulk or to make the hash softer and appear of a higher grade.
-Fortunately the increase of home growing has reduced the demand for imported hash somewhat, and at the same time awareness of issues surrounding quality have increased in both import and export countries so, at least in Morocco, farmers and hash producers are beginning to change methods and export a much higher grade product, as you can read in our article Origins and evolution of Moroccan hash.
+In the worst cases, import hash has been found to contain such adulterants as henna, shoe polish, rubber, beeswax, animal dung and pine resin, among other unsavoury substances added to increase the bulk or to make the hash softer and appear of a higher grade.
+Fortunately, the increase of home growing has reduced the demand for imported hash somewhat, and at the same time awareness of issues surrounding quality have increased in both import and export countries so, at least in Morocco, farmers and hash producers are beginning to change methods and export a much higher grade product, as you can read in our article Origins and evolution of Moroccan hash.

-A traditional Indian method, this is possible the simplest, most straightforward method of hash production, and one of the oldest.
-No equipment is required, as the process involves hand-rubbing live (on the plant or freshly cut, not dried) cannabis flowers to remove the resin.
+A traditional Indian method, this is possibly the simplest, most straightforward method of hash production, and one of the oldest.
+No equipment is required, as the process involves hand-rubbing live cannabis flowers (on the plant or freshly cut, not dried) to remove the resin.
 This results in a hash that is much more squidgy and soft than that beaten over screens and has a good reputation for high quality worldwide, especially for its higher terpene content.
 Charas is normally quite dark in colour and sold as balls or sticks and traditionally would be smoked in a stone chillum by Sadhus, the Hindu monks for whom it plays an important part in their rituals and religious practices.
-While it is made in other hash producing countries, Indian charas is widely accepted as being the best quality, with different regions gaining a reputation for the standard of their produce, with perhaps the most famous and demanded being Malana Cream from the Parvati Valley.
+While it is made in other hash producing countries, Indian charas is widely accepted as being the best quality, with different regions gaining a reputation for the standard of their products, with perhaps the most famous and demanded being Malana Cream from the Parvati Valley.

 This is hash made with light agitation of dried buds over a fine mesh screen, basically a refinement of the traditional sieving process updated to yield a much higher quality end product.
-Indeed, true connoisseurs consider the highest grade of dry sift to be the absolute pinnacle of extracts, this is static-cleaned dry sift, refined with the help of silk screens and static electricity to contain 99% pure resin heads.
+Indeed, true connoisseurs consider the highest grade of dry sift to be the absolute pinnacle of extracts, this is static-cleaned dry sift, refined with the help of silkscreens and static electricity to contain 99% pure resin heads.
 Made under optimum conditions of temperature and humidity with expertly-grown flowers of selected genetics, this technique can produce an extract of astounding quality, light golden coloured with a sand-like texture and a terpene profile as near to the plant as possible, untouched by water or solvent.
 The big drawback of this technique is the small return achieved from the starting material at this quality, often as low as 2%!

 Much higher yields of dry sift can be achieved by using a tumbler machine fitted with a screen mesh drum to agitate the flowers or trimmed sugar leaves.
 Yields and purity will vary in relation to the quality of the material and the duration of the spin, with more and more contaminates being introduced to the hash as time passes and the vegetable matter breaks up from agitation.
-Most of the dry sift that is commercially available in dispensaries and clubs will be of this quality, denominated ?farmers grade? with a THC content of anything from 30% to 50%, compared to connoisseur quality static dry sift which can reach as high as 75-80%, and is reflected in the premium price it commands, within reach of precious few.
-Good quality dry sift will have be light coloured without any green tinge, and have the appearance of desert sand, and when pressed between finger and thumb should readily stick together and form a ball, rather than breaking up again, which would indicate a high content of vegetable matter such as trichome stalks and pistillate hairs.
+Most of the dry sift that is commercially available in dispensaries and clubs will be of this quality, denominated "farmers grade" with a THC content of anything from 30% to 50%, compared to connoisseur quality static dry sift which can reach as high as 75-80%, and is reflected in the premium price it commands, within reach of precious few.
+Good quality dry sift will be light coloured without any green tinge, and have the appearance of desert sand, and when pressed between finger and thumb should readily stick together and form a ball, rather than breaking up again, which would indicate a high content of vegetable matter such as trichome stalks and pistillate hairs.
 If you're interested in trying it out for your self, here's a post about how to make dry sift.